 Daughter Hazel Loetta Mansfield (1905-1994) was born on Feb.
 25, 1905 in Concordia.

 On June 17, 1930, at the age of 25, Hazel married 24-year-old William Harrison "Bill" Johnson (1906-1996), in Concordia.
 He was the son of William and Gretchen (Kuehne) Johnson of Yuma, CO.

 Bill is not known to be related to Hazel's family of Johnsons.

 Hazel and Bill resided for many decades in the Concordia area.
 She was a graduate of Colorado College and "taught grade school at Huscher and other grade schools for 17 years," said a Concordia newspaper.
 "She also worked at the courthouse in Concordia for a few years."
 They were longtime members of Trinity United Methodist Church in Concordia.

 Bill "worked as a carpenter for 30 years and did some farming as well," reported a newspaper.
-He was a member of St. Johns Lodge #113 AF and AM of Concordia.
+He was a member of St. Johns Lodge #113 of the Masons of Concordia.